-

 The natural collection of the Upper Silesian Museum, mainly entomological, was the starting point for the project.
 Biological collections serve to preserve the memory of the existence of specific species.
 Why not do the same with laboratory organisms?
 Genetically modified, they constitute a new species of a kind.
 Museum display cases and petri dishes have quite similar aesthetics.
 Dishes with yeast and bacteria, grown but not used in experiments, are sometimes stored in the laboratory cooler for months, just like the natural collection in a museum.
 The difference is that the dishes are usually not viewed by anyone except the laboratory staff, so it is worth letting them be visible.

 One of the best ingredients of Mexican culture is food/cuisine.
 Many traditional dishes are prepared and served on the street.
-Street is not just a place of eating it is place where life and death take place.
-It is not just life and death of human beings.
+The street is not just an eating place.
+It is a place where life and death take place.
+It is not just the life and death of human beings.
 It also involves many visible and invisible non-human actors.
-In terms of food we have to take into consideration many bacteria participating in the process of food production or being just present in places serving food.
-They are invisible, so we are not thinking about them at all during eating.
-Maybe they are responsible for the special taste?
+Regarding food, we must consider many bacteria participating in food production or being present in places serving food.
+They are invisible, so we do not think about them while eating.
+Maybe they are responsible for the unique taste?
 What would it be like if we made them visible?
-Would they appear as a kind of strangers?
+Would they appear as a kind of stranger?
 The framework of the project is to make non-human culture producers visible and known.
-We did cultivating of bacteria from samples taken beforehand from places of street consumption located in 10 districts of Mexico City: 1.
+We did cultivate bacteria from samples taken beforehand from places of street consumption located in 10 districts of Mexico City: 1.
 Azcapotzalco, 2.
 Gustavo A. Madero, 3.
 Miguel Hidalgo, 4.
 Cuauhtémoc, 5.
 Venustiano Carranza, 6. Álvaro Obregón, 7.
 Benito Juárez, 8.
 Coyoacán, 9.
 Tlalpan, 10.
 Xochimilco.
-Having inspected bacteria on petri dishes we used them to produce one of polish typical food products - sour cucumbers (one jar for every district) giving bacteria a chance to produce Mexican and Polish culture at the same time.
+Having inspected bacteria on petri dishes, we used them to produce one of the typical Polish food products - sour cucumbers (one jar for every district), giving bacteria a chance to produce Mexican and Polish culture simultaneously. <br

 In collaboration with Tadeo Valencia